-Cuespeak contains thirteen therapy modules, most of which are highly configurable in terms of both format and content.
+Cuespeak contains fourteen therapy modules, most of which are highly configurable in terms of both format and content.

 You can configure exercise format by hiding or showing the different elements on the screen, largely through the use of format presets, thereby changing the nature of the task.

 You can configure the content through the use of a comprehensive collection of filters that remove questions which do not adhere to the way the settings have been adjusted.